goonism/hyperproxy/documentation/CONTRIBUTING.md

 - If you aren't just making a documentation change, you'll probably want to learn a bit about a few topics.

-- Check out [`/documentations`](https://github.com/goonism/hyperproxy/tree/master/documentations) for information about arbiter's internals
+- Check out [`/documentation`](https://github.com/goonism/hyperproxy/tree/master/documentation) for information about Hyperproxy's internals

-- When you feel ready to jump into the HyperProxy source code, a good place to start is to look for issues tagged with [help wanted](https://github.com/goonism/hyperproxy/labels/help%20wanted) and/or [good first issue](https://github.com/goonism/hyperproxy/labels/good%20first%20issue).
+- When you feel ready to jump into the Hyperproxy source code, a good place to start is to look for issues tagged with [help wanted](https://github.com/goonism/hyperproxy/labels/help%20wanted) and/or [good first issue](https://github.com/goonism/hyperproxy/labels/good%20first%20issue).

 ## Developing

-HyperProxy is built for Node 9 and up.
+Hyperproxy is built for Node 9 and up.

 Make sure that Yarn is installed with version >= `0.28.0`.
 Installation instructions can be found here: https://yarnpkg.com/en/docs/install.